dfreelon/unspooler/README.md

 If this job is interrupted, the ```shorts``` variable will contain all unshortened data up to the point of interruption.
 You can then simply re-run ```unspool``` with ```resume_dict=shorts``` and it will quickly skip past all the links it has previously processed and resume at the last unprocessed link.
 You can even reuse ```shorts``` in the loop (actually you should do this; any new variable you use there will collect only data starting at the last resume point).

+**Input**

+unspooler accepts two types of input: a single string containing URL data (embedded in a larger string or not), or an iterable containing such strings. unspooler will attempt to extract and unshorten any URLs it finds within these strings via regex; non-URL text is discarded.
+Whenever it comes across a URL it has already unshortened, it pulls the unshortened link from the output dict instead of querying the unshortening service again.
+This improves performance over unshortening programs that don't use such a cache.

 **Output**

 unspooler's output is a dict containing four items: